 Warehouse Floor Painting

-When compared to basic single pack floor paints Pumatect high build epoxy resin floor paint exhibits far superior physical and chemical resistance properties and is ideally suited for use in warehouses, storage and distribution facilities.
+When compared to basic single pack floor paints Pumatect high build epoxy resin factory and warehouse floor paint exhibits far superior physical and chemical resistance properties and is ideally suited for use in warehouses, storage and distribution facilities.

 The relevant British Standard (BS8204-6) indicates an anticipated lifespan of up to 7 years for this type of warehouse floor paint dependant upon a number of factors e.g. a warehouse working a five shift week will achieve four times the lifespan of an identical operation working a 24/7 regime.